 You can even use CBD oil for pets!
 If you notice your dog or cat limping around with a bad hip or back, a few drops of CBD oil in their mouth will help them out tremendously!

-I have been using CBD oil for the last 4-5 months to help with treating the compression fracture in my back, and it has made a world of difference.
+I have been using CBD oil for over 2 years to help with treating aches and pains of my professional basketball career, and it has made a world of difference.
 I highly suggest you give CBD oil for back pain a try, because it is easily one of the most effective essential oils for back pain out there!

-If you are interested in checking out a few CBD companies, my top suggestions are:
+If you are interested in checking out a few CBD companies, a few product reviews I believe you should check out are:

 Not only can you use CBD for back pain, but they also make CBD Oil for wrinkles and other skin issues, mental health issues, chronic fatigue, and much more!